 “Back when the Street Fighter 4 range of products first launched in 2009 and I attended Evo 2009 on my own dime.
 I saw the shift with my very own eyes,” MarkMan said.
 “Seeing the entire community flooded with Mad Catz SF4 arcade sticks and people using the products that I helped create, it blew me away.”

-More than just controllers, its community
+More than just controllers, it’s community

 But building high-quality products wasn’t all Mad Catz did.
 The company started scaling up its presence at grassroots tournaments, something that MarkMan said happened after his bosses were so pleased with the successful launch of the Street Fighter peripherals.